joan-of-arc/Notes/README.md

 # Notes
- My school notes on various arguments, feel free to use them
+My school notes on random arguments, feel free to use them.
+Look out for uppercase character